CNN Tonight

-CNN Tonight is a title that has been used by multiple news programs broadcast by the U.S. cable news channel CNN.
-The title has primarily been used for transitional programs aired by CNN in the evening and prime time hours as part of changes to its programming lineup—including the departure (either voluntary or via termination) or reassignment of anchors.
-The majority of programs aired under the title have been anchored by a rotation of CNN personalities.
+CNN Tonight is the title of several news programs that were broadcast by American cable network CNN.
+The CNN Tonight branding has primarily been used for transitional programs aired by CNN in the evening and prime time hours as part of changes to its programming lineup—including the departure (either voluntary or via termination) or reassignment of anchors.
+It was first used for a short-lived program in 2001 anchored by Bill Hemmer.

-The title was first used for a short-lived program in 2001 anchored by Bill Hemmer.
 In November 2009, CNN Tonight temporarily replaced Lou Dobbs Tonight after Lou Dobbs' departure from the network.
-In April 2014, a third iteration of CNN Tonight premiered as a 10 p.m.
+In April 2014, a third iteration premiered as a 10 p.m.
 ET program, as part of schedule changes following the cancellation of Piers Morgan Live; this iteration would later become a full-time program hosted by Don Lemon, and was renamed Don Lemon Tonight in May 2021.

-In December 2021, the title was reinstated in the 9 p.m. hour as a replacement for Cuomo Prime Time (which is produced by that program's staff), after Chris Cuomo was fired from the network over allegations and evidence of sexual misconduct.
-Don Lemon departed his program in October 2022 to move to CNN's upcoming morning show; on October 10, ahead of the 2022 midterm elections, Jake Tapper became an interim host of the 9 p.m. hour, and Don Lemon Tonight was replaced with hours of CNN Tonight hosted by Alisyn Camerota and Laura Coates.
+In December 2021, the title was reinstated in the 9 p.m. hour after Chris Cuomo was fired from the network over allegations and evidence of sexual misconduct; the program replaced Cuomo Prime Time, and was produced by its staff.
+Don Lemon departed his program in October 2022 to move to CNN This Morning; on October 10, ahead of the 2022 midterm elections, Jake Tapper became an interim host of the 9 p.m. hour, and Don Lemon Tonight was replaced with hours of CNN Tonight hosted by Alisyn Camerota and Laura Coates.

-In late-February 2023, CNN began to experiment with a rotation of various special reports and interviews in the 9 p.m. hour under the title CNN Primetime.
+In late-February 2023, the 9 p.m. hour was replaced with an anthology of special reports and interviews under the branding CNN Primetime.
+The hour's permanent replacement, The Source with Kaitlan Collins, premiered on July 10.
+In August 2023, CNN subsequently announced that Abby Phillip and Laura Coates would become permanent hosts of the 10 p.m. and 11 p.m. hours as CNN NewsNight with Abby Phillip and Laura Coates Live respectively.

 History

 As a transitional replacement for Lou Dobbs Tonight

 On November 11, 2009, Lou Dobbs abruptly announced his departure from CNN and Lou Dobbs Tonight to "pursue new opportunities".
 His departure came amid growing controversy over his promotion of Barack Obama citizenship conspiracy theories.
 CNN announced that Lou Dobbs Tonight would be replaced in the 7:00 p.m.
 ET hour by CNN Tonight, an interim program hosted by a rotation of anchors (which would include John Roberts, Erica Hill, and Tom Foreman), until the premiere of a new program hosted by CNN's chief national correspondent John King.

-CNN Tonight ran until January 18, 2010, when the premiere of Rick's List resulted in The Situation Room being moved up into its timeslot.
-Its permanent replacement John King, USA, premiered on March 22, 2010.
+CNN Tonight ran until January 18, 2010, when The Situation Room was pushed into its timeslot by the premiere of Rick's List.
+Its permanent replacement, John King, USA, premiered on March 22, 2010.